12dlabs/stories/fairy-tales/bearskin/README.md

-THERE was once a young fellow who enlisted as a soldier, conducted himself bravely, and was always the foremost when it rained bullets.
+There was once a young fellow who enlisted as a soldier, conducted himself bravely, and was always the foremost when it rained bullets.
 So long as the war lasted, all went well, but when peace was made, he received his dismissal, and the captain said he might go where he liked.
 His parents